dave-shawley/devpi-cookbook/README.md

 Usage
 -----
 #### devpi::server
 Include this recipe in the `run_list` to install the devpi server.
+It will also create the daemon user if necessary.

 Contributing
 ------------